LloydLabs/elf-strings/README.md

 # Arguments
 ```
 -binary string
     	the path to the ELF you wish to parse
   -demangle
     	demangle C++ symbols into their original source identifiers, prettify found C++ symbols (optional)
   -hex
     	output the strings as a hexadecimal literal (optional)
   -libs
     	show the linked libraries in the binary (optional)
-  -max uint
+  -max-count uint
     	the maximum amount of strings that you wish to be output (optional)
+  -min uint
+    	the minimum length of the string
+  -no-color
+    	disable color output in the results
+  -no-human
+    	don't validate that its a human readable string, this could increase the amount of junk.
+  -no-info
+    	don't show any information about the binary
+  -no-trim
+    	disable triming whitespace and trailing newlines
   -offset
     	show the offset of the string in the section (default, recommended) (default true)
   -output-file string
     	the path of the output file that you want to output to (optional)
   -output-format string
     	the format you want to output as (optional, plain/json/xml) (default "plain")
 ```

 # Example